Premera Blue Cross to outsource some call center work to Virginia

 - Video released of Seattle police sergeant who sat in a chair in front of a man's workplace, seeking an apology WATCH

-Premera, which says it “offers individual health plans in more counties than any other health insurance carrier in the state,” portrayed the change as a way to cut administrative costs at a time when many other insurers are dropping out of that market.
+Premera, which says it “offers individual health plans in more counties than any other health-insurance carrier in the state,” portrayed the change as a way to cut administrative costs at a time when many other insurers are dropping out of that market.
 In some Washington counties, people looking for their own insurance without the help of an employer have only one or two options to choose from, while premiums have been soaring.

-“Contracting with Evolent Health allows us to continue to provide more affordable choices for the state’s Individual Market customers,” spokesman Steve Kipp said in a statement.
+“Contracting with Evolent Health allows us to continue to provide more affordable choices for the state’s individual market customers,” spokesman Steve Kipp said in a statement.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.